 For surfing online, receiving and sending messages and making phone calls, your cell phone needs good contact to a mobile network.
 For this purpose, it exchanges signals with a wireless base station nearby.
 The transmission capacity of mobile communications antennas at base stations normally lies between 10 and 100 watts.
-Wireless base stations support different radio standards ranging from GSM over UMTS (“3G”) to LTE (“4G”).
+Wireless base stations support different radio standards ranging from GSM, UMTS (“3G”) over LTE (“4G”) to 5G.
 They in turn are connected to other base stations and the central systems of the mobile network via fiberglass cables, copper cables, or radio relay systems.

 However, each base station only has a limited capacity and coverage.
 Increasing numbers of users and a rising volume of transferred data therefore require a denser mobile network – which means a higher number of base stations is needed.

 In addition to mobile communications, there are many other radio services.
 The distribution of TV and radio signals, for example, plays a large role.
 These wireless communications are provided by broadcast stations that transmit in all directions from one location.
 The higher the tower or mast and the transmission power is, the larger is the covered area.
 VHF broadcast has a transmission power from 10 watts to 10 kilowatts and the range of a VHF station covers up to 100 km.

 Safety through limit values and safety ranges